Zanderson91/veryable-ui-challenge/README.md

   # Description
-This UI serves as dashboard that renders a single view list of users.
+This UI serves as a dashboard that renders a single view list of users.

-Material UI was the library used.
+Material UI was the library of choice.

   # Table of Contents
   - [Description](#Description)
   - [Installation](#Installation)